A Hybrid Genetic Algorithm with Type-Aware Chromosomes for Traveling Salesman Problems with Drone: Conclusions

 \section{Conclusions}

-This paper presents a Hybrid Genetic Algorithm with Type-Aware Chromosome encoding (HGA-TAC), to solve TSPD and FSTSP.
+This paper presented a Hybrid Genetic Algorithm with Type-Aware Chromosome encoding (HGA-TAC), to solve TSPD and FSTSP.
 The GA is responsible for partitioning and managing the sequences of the customers, while the DP is responsible for determining the rendezvous points and calculating the objective value.
 TSPD and FSTSP both aim to find the best routes for trucks and drones, yet several assumptions differ slightly between the two.
-There were several local search methods offered, along with two crossover approaches that were specifically designed for our problem.
-Additionally, we developed an escaping strategy, which circumvents the local optima and can be applied to any Genetic Algorithm in general.
+There were several local search \bluenote{neighborhoods} offered, along with two crossover approaches that were specifically designed for our problem.

+A key innovation presented in this work is the ``escape strategy,'' detailed in Section \ref{sub:escape}, which effectively addresses the challenge of local optima inherent in meta-heuristic methods.
+The ``escape strategy'' serves as a versatile tool for diversification within GAs, transcending the confines of our specific problem.
+By generating a buffer of individuals and strategically applying local search, the algorithm escapes local optima, contributing to improved solution quality.
+This strategy, outlined in Algorithm \ref{alg:escape}, has proven effective across various scenarios, as demonstrated in our numerical experiments.
+The adaptability of the ``escape strategy'' suggests its potential as a general diversification method for Genetic Algorithms, offering a promising avenue for future research.

-As evidenced by our testing on five benchmark sets of instances, our GA either exceeds or is competitive with the best existing methods.
+As evidenced by our testing on five benchmark sets of instances, our GA either exceeded or was competitive with the best existing methods.
 We believe the faster performance in our method is due to making the decisions about the sequence and node types by GA and leaving less information to be decided optimally by DP.
-Moreover, it was observed that Escape Local improved the quality of the solution at the cost of increased running time.
+Moreover, it was observed that Escape \bluenote{Strategy} improved the quality of the solution at the cost of increased running time.

 A few future research directions may be considered.
 A generalized version of the proposed method can be implemented using multiple drones in conjunction with a truck in order to solve the TSPD.
 A further extension could involve allowing the drone to visit more than one customer in a single operation.
 Furthermore, the proposed method in this paper could be extended to vehicle routing problems with drones, where a fleet of multiple trucks and multiple drones is routed.